-Non-GAAP Net Loss Per Share
+Non-GAAP Net Loss and Non-GAAP Net Loss Per Share

 Adjusted net loss and adjusted net loss per share are financial measures that are not prepared in conformity with United States generally accepted accounting principles (U.S. GAAP).
-The Company's management believes that the presentation of Non-GAAP financial measures provides useful supplementary information regarding operational performance, because it enhances an investor's overall understanding of the financial results for the Company's core business.
-Additionally, it provides a basis for the comparison of the financial results for the Company's core business between current, past and future periods.
+Our management believes that the presentation of Non-GAAP financial measures provides useful supplementary information regarding operational performance, because it enhances an investor's overall understanding of the financial results for our core business.
+Additionally, it provides a basis for the comparison of the financial results for our core business between current, past and future periods.
 Other companies may define these measures in different ways.
 Non-GAAP financial measures should be considered only as a supplement to, and not as a substitute for or as a superior measure to, financial measures prepared in accordance with U.S. GAAP.
-All loss per share numbers contained in this news release are calculated based on one class of common stock and do not incorporate the effects, if any, of using the two-class method.

-Adjusted net loss excludes the effects of (1) loss from equity method investments, (2) stock based compensation expense, (3) intangible amortization, (4) corporate restructuring expenses, (5) acquisition related compensation expense, and (6) acquisition-related sales incentives, which have been recorded as contra revenue.
-Provision for income taxes excludes the impact of the conversion from a limited liability corporation to a corporation.
+Net loss Non-GAAP excludes the effects of (1) loss from equity method investments, (2) stock based compensation expense, (3) intangible amortization, (4) corporate restructuring expenses, (5) acquisition related compensation expense (6) acquisition related sales incentives, which have been recorded as contra revenue, (7) change in fair value of derivatives liability, (8) non-cash interest expense related to convertible notes, and (9) the impact of intangibles amortization on provision for (benefit from) income taxes.